rks101/healthy4ever/README.md

 e.g. a type of movie you like, a type of movie you never seen before.
 Change is always good.

 Do not count mindless scrolling pages while browsing, binging over videos, spending hours on so called "social sites", etc.

+## Lesser dependency on meds

+One should reduce intake of medicines in a year unless a genetic disorder or a medical condition since birth.

+Any medical practitioner will advise you that almost every medicine has one or more side effects if you ask them for side effects.
+Even paracetamol or cold or body ache related generic medicines have documented side effects.
+Do not panic.
+Just reduce your dependence on medicines by methods that can help.

+Water: nothing tastes like water.
+Consume enough water every single day.
+Tea/coffee: love them, have them.
+Just reduce the size of cuppa :) and daily frequency, avoid a few hours before sleep.
+Sugar/sweets: you need natural sugar for energy and in moderation.
+Doctors can help on the quantity and type of intake.
+You decide for sweets on birthday, festivals, etc., Candy or chocolates can hurt your teeth or no.
+Fat/oil/ghee: you need natural fats for energy and in moderation.
+Doctors can help on the quantity and type of intake.
+You decide for fried and other stuff as you binge on them.

+Now, please do not throw away your meds or tell your parents in their 60s/70s/80s.
+Take meds when you need them.